anugula-tarun/CVRP/README.md

-# Capacitated Vehicle Routing Problem Solver
+# Capacitated Vehicle Routing Problem

 This repository contains a solution for the Capacitated Vehicle Routing Problem (CVRP) implemented using two different approaches.

-## Approach 1: Warm Start with OR-Tools and Pulp
+## Approach 1: Warm Start with OR-Tools and solving Pulp model

 In this approach, the CVRP is solved by leveraging the OR-Tools solution as a warm start for the Pulp model.
 This combination of powerful optimization tools allows for efficient and effective solution generation.